CYoshi1/FyrazeGaming/README.md

 Welcome to FyrazeGaming.
-A gaming website.
+A gaming website that includes many video games for you to play.